zapman449/firegraph/README.md

 server.py: works in a basic way.
 Throwing away all data, just keeping counts from the beacons currently.
 Lame, but it's a step in the right direction.

+The various .sh scripts are command and controll code, designed to be run from dogg.  they do what you'd expect from the names.

 Next ToDos:
 figure out data storage, snapshots, and how to present the data.
 No biggie. ;-)